 PRE- AND POST-NATAL DEVELOPMENT

-“The Effects of Home Visiting on Mother-Child Interactions: Evidence from dynamic micro-level data” (with S. Poupakis, M. Sandner and S. Kliem).
+“The effects of home visiting on mother-child interactions: Evidence from a randomised trial using dynamic micro-level data” (with S. Poupakis, M. Sandner and S. Kliem).
+IFS WP 2020-4.
 HCEO WP 2019-66.
 Submitted.

 “Health Effects of in Utero Exposure to the Dutch Hunger Winter”, with S. Poupakis, P. Ekamper, F. van Poppel, G. Bjiward and L.H.
 Lumey.
 In preparation for submission.

 “(Growing) Up in Smoke?
 The impact of prenatal and postnatal maternal smoking on child development” (with S. Cattan and F. Salvati).
 In preparation for submission.

 “Consequences of Health at Birth” (with E. Björkegren, A. Butikofer, M. Palme and K. Salvanes).
 Draft in preparation.